lancerkind/webapp-devops-aws/Readme.md

 4. go to the url displayed in the terraform output to see app working
 5. terraform destroy

-#### Option A: Local test script (recommended for quick validation)
-Prerequisites:
-- Terraform installed
-- AWS credentials in your environment (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_REGION)
-- Optional: jq installed

-Steps:
-1. Run the test script:
-    - Default (deploy, wait for 200 OK, then destroy):
-        - bash scripts/test_deploy.sh
-    - Keep resources for inspection (remember to destroy later):
-        - SKIP_DESTROY=1 bash scripts/test_deploy.sh
-    - Customize variables (examples):
-        - TF_VAR_project_name=myproj TF_VAR_environment=dev bash scripts/test_deploy.sh
-2. The script will:
-    - terraform init/plan/apply in the terraform/ folder
-    - fetch the Beanstalk environment URL from outputs
-    - poll the URL until HTTP 200 (up to ~15 minutes)
-    - destroy resources by default to avoid charges

-Environment toggles:
-- SKIP_DESTROY=1 to keep resources
-- MAX_WAIT_SECONDS and SLEEP_SECONDS to tune health-check wait
-- TF_VAR_* to set Terraform variables (e.g., TF_VAR_aws_region)

-# Step 2 GitHub Actions
+# Step 2: Get CD working with GitHub
-When code is changed in the webapp repository, the infrastructure repository should be notified and the infrastructure should be updated.
+When the web application code is changed in the webapp repository, the infrastructure repository should be notified and the infrastructure should be updated.

 ## CD Pipeline Requirements (GitHub Actions)